tokkonopapa/WordPress-IP-Geo-Block/README.md

 File Uploading, SQL injection (SQLi), Cross Site Request Forgeries (CSRF) and etc through `wp-admin/admin-{ajax|post}.php`.
 But it's incapable of preventing Privilege Escalation (PE) and Cross Site Scripting (XSS).

+= Admin Ajax doesn't work when DZAP is on =

+DZAP will embed a nonce into the admin screen pages and will add it to the ajax request using `.ajaxSend()` when jQuery ajax is triggered.
+This process depends on the jQuery file.
+So at first, please check HTML src and the loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.

+If it's correct, please check `ip-geo-block-auth-nonce` in your ajax request by firebug or Chrome developer tools.
+Currently, the supported content type is `application/x-www-form-urlencoded` or `multipart/form-data`.

+If it's OK, then please let me know about your plugin which send that request at the support forum.

 ### Other Notes: